What happens in the stillness?

 You can sit anywhere you want.
 No seats are special or reserved.
 Chairs or benches are usually arranged in a circle or a square.
 This helps us connect with each another and reminds us that we are worshipping as equals.
 The meeting starts as soon as the first person enters the room.

 What books do you use?

 The Bible and copies of a book called Quaker faith & practice will be available on a table.
 Quaker faith & practice is a collection of writing from our 375-year history.
 People may read from it quietly, or sometimes aloud as ministry.
 We also use a small booklet called Advices & queries, which is a collection of prompts, insights and questions.

 Meeting for worship finishes when two Quakers shake hands.
 The rest of the meeting joins in by shaking hands with those around them.
 Someone may then share news and information.
 After the meeting has finished, please approach someone if you want to ask questions about the meeting or anything else about Quakers.

 Who can come to meeting?

-There are around 500 Quaker meetings in Britain, attended by more than 20,000 people.
-If you would like to join us, you are very welcome.
-Use our search to find a local meeting.
+There are around 500 Quaker groups – also called meetings – in Britain.
+If you would like to join us, you would be very welcome.
+Use our search to find a meeting near you.